-Missed exams must be scheduled within 24 hours of the next regular lecture time or a zero will be earned.
+Missed exams with a valid excuse are to be scheduled no less than 24 hours before the original exam time or a zero will be earned.
 Email tareq.yousef@ubc.ca and please include 111 in the subject line.
+Exams will not be reweighed.

-Feb 12, Mar 11, Exam period (TBA)
+• Oct 3, Oct 24, December exam period (TBA)